 From an ecological perspective, both konjac flour and the products containing it aren’t great.
 Seeing as the plants only grow in Eastern Asia, they have to travel long transport routes to reach our grocery and health food stores.
 Therefore, use it only in moderation – or try some regional (and more sustainable) alternatives.

 We tend to jump on superfood trends without looking at their ecological cost.
 You don’t need to resort to products from other continents when looking for a filling, low-carb flour.
 We live in such a large country with so many different agricultural climates and seasons!
 Consider some of the following (regional) flours:

 - Linseed Flour: the high amount of dietary fiber also gives this flour a high swelling capacity.
 Rich in omega-3 fatty acids, linseed flour can help not only with weight loss but also with gastrointestinal issues.

 - Pumpkin Seed Flour: an excellent source of protein and has a spicy, nutty taste.
 Use this flour for hearty dishes.

 - Walnut Flour: like linseed flour, walnut flour is rich in unsaturated fatty acids and vegetable protein, though it’s not nearly as filling.
 Due to its intense flavor, it works well for baking.

 - Sunflower Seed Flour: Did you know you can also make flour from sunflower seeds?
 Similar to pumpkin seed flour, it works really well for savory doughs.
 It can be used for sweet dishes as well but in small quantities.

 This article has been translated from German by Karen Stankiewicz.
-You can read the original here: Konjakmehl: Eigenschaften des Low-Carb-Mehls und regionale Alternativenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Konjakmehl: Eigenschaften des Low-Carb-Mehls und regionale Alternativenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.